 A hermit by nature and by committed choice, he balances contemplative solitude with his active work in teaching, counseling, and the healing arts.
 We are elated to be collaborating with David on our philosophy in the community activities, fellowships, and other Merlin projects.

 Thank you to P.L.A.T.O.
-(Philosophy Learning and Teaching Organization) and BWP Helena Great Northern Hotel for helping support our philosophy in the community programs and making events like this possible!
-Thank you to our philosophy walk guide David Nowakowski…and to our walk participants who helped to make the day so special with your thoughtful comments, questions, stories, and insights!
+(Philosophy Learning and Teaching Organization), Humanities Montana, and BWP Helena Great Northern Hotel for helping support our philosophy in the community programs and making events like this possible!
+Thank you to our philosophy walk guide David Nowakowski…to community member Daniel Gardener for inspiring the topic for this fun meandering, and to our walk participants who helped to make the day so special with your thoughtful comments, questions, stories, and insights!